-Palmetto Trail High Hills of Santee Passage is a 10.6 mile lightly trafficked point-to-point trail located near Fulton Crossroads, SC that features beautiful wild flowers and is good for all skill levels.
+Palmetto Trail High Hills of Santee Passage is a 10.6 mile lightly trafficked point-to-point trail located near Fulton Crossroads, South Carolina that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash